 For Qantas Platinum and Platinum One frequent flyers, the usual limit of two guests per domestic lounge visit can be boosted to three with an Annual Guest Card, albeit in selected lounges only.

-As Annual Guest Cards are issued in the name of the host – not the guest – there’s no restriction as to who the card can be used for: on a business trip, that could be for a colleague; on a family holiday, a relative; or on a group jaunt, a friend, as the guest can change with every journey.
+As Annual Guest Cards are issued in the name of the host – not the guest – there’s no restriction as to who the card can be used for: on a business trip, that could be a colleague; on a family holiday, a relative; or on a group jaunt, a friend: the guest can change with every journey.

-Here’s what you need to know about the Qantas Club Annual Guest Card.
+Here’s how to make the Qantas Club Annual Guest Card work for you.

 Qantas Club Annual Guest Card: pricing

-Because an Annual Guest Card isn’t a full Qantas Club lounge membership – merely an entitlement for somebody who already has lounge access to host an additional guest with each lounge visit, over and above their normal allowance – the Annual Guest Card is priced accordingly.
+Because an Annual Guest Card isn’t a full Qantas Club lounge membership – merely an entitlement for somebody who already has lounge access to host an additional guest with each visit – the Annual Guest Card is priced accordingly.

 Australian residents can purchase a 12-month Annual Guest Card for $350, while New Zealanders are charged NZ$335.